Stuttering: 3 practical tips how to remove speech impediments

 The tricky thing about developing your voice and breathing exercises is that they don't seem to have any immediate effect.
 But please don't underestimate them.

-3. Consistency with training speech
+Tip # 3 - Consistency with the training speech

 The truth is all our tricks don't work in real life.